 Here’s a short film of Fay Musselwhite and Karl Hurst leading the third ‘Contraflow’ poetry walk through the Rivelin Valley in October 2016:

 Click here to read ‘The Craft Muscle’, in which Fay Musselwhite reflects on the development of her writing practice (and her long poem ‘Memoir of a Working River’).

-Contraflow was launched at The Shakespeare, Sheffield, on 26 April, with a unique stage design and collaborative readings by Fay Musselwhite, Matthew Clegg and Andrew Hirst.
+Contraflow was launched at The Shakespeare, Sheffield, on 26 April 2016, with collaborative readings by Fay Musselwhite, Matthew Clegg and Andrew Hirst.
 Details of further events will be posted here.

 Fay Musselwhite lives in Sheffield.
 She leads workshops and walks focusing on local and working-class history, often featuring the culture and ecology of the Rivelin Valley.
 Her work includes collaboration with artists in film, sound and other media.
 Her poems have appeared in a range of publications, including the Longbarrow Press anthology The Footing (2013).